SimonLab/github_app/README.md

 Ready to run in production?
 Please [check our deployment guides](http://www.phoenixframework.org/docs/deployment).

 ## try merge conflict on this file
+bb

-Will this trigger a merge conflic?
+bWill this trigger a merge conflic? b
 ## You will Learn more

   * Official website: http://www.phoenixframework.org/